Fee Payment

 • Self-Monitoring of Blood Glucose (SMBG): Monitor blood glucose levels regularly, as advised by healthcare providers, to track patterns, identify hyperglycemia or hypoglycemia, and make informed decisions about diet, exercise, and medication adjustments.

-Patient Education and Support: Empower individuals with diabetes to actively participate in their care by providing comprehensive education, support, and resources.
+Patient Education and Support: Empower individuals with diabetes to actively participate in their care by providing comprehensive education, continuous support, and resources such as Diabetes Self-Management Education and Support (DSMES)

 Benefits of Fellowship in Diabetes Mellitus